 There are local costs involved if your church would like to offer practical items such as toiletry care packs.
 We would encourage you to provide items such as these, but the budget you set for this is up to you.
 We can give you estimated figures for this before you commit to running a project.

-If you would like to know more about bringing hope into your own local hospital through running a Someone Cares project then please get in touch for an informal chat.
+If you would like to know more about partnering with Someone Cares then please book on to our next ‘Explore Someone Cares’ webinar or get in touch for an informal chat.
 We would love to hear from you!

 Sign up to receive more information about how Someone Cares can help your church